sohaibgill/python_RAG_QA_bot_deployed/README.md

 ### [inference_pipeline.py](http://_vscodecontentref_/12)

 Handles the inference pipeline for generating responses to user queries.
+It initializes the inference pipeline with logging and sets up the necessary configurations for OpenAI.

 ### [logging_classes.py](http://_vscodecontentref_/13)